 Orestes’ actions in The Libation Bearers bring Clytemnestra’s tyranny to an end.
-After hearing of his father’s death at the hands of his mother, Orestes returns home seeking justice and vengeance for his father’s death.
-He travels to Argos under the guise of a traveler, and spreads the lie to his mother that Orestes had died.
+After hearing of his father’s death at the hands of his mother, Orestes returns home, seeking justice and vengeance for his father’s death.
+He travels to Argos under the guise of a traveler, and spreads the lie to his mother that Orestes has died.
 This gained him entrance to the palace where his mother resided, and he murders her and her lover Aegisthus after revealing his identity.
 However, after murdering his mother, Orestes becomes racked with guilt for the act he has committed.
 This intense, primal emotion of guilt and remorse brings forth the Furies, who immediately begin to hound him, appearing to him wherever he looks.
 He chooses to exile himself from his homeland because of his remorse, leaving Argos without a leader.
 At this point in The Oresteia, the shift from matriarchy to patriarchy is in a metaphorical limbo.
-The matriarchy lead by Clytemnestra has been toppled, but Orestes refuses to take up the mantle of ruler that is rightfully his.
+The matriarchy led by Clytemnestra has been toppled, but Orestes refuses to take up the mantle of ruler that is rightfully his.
 And in his absence, no man (or woman for that matter) chooses to take control and lead the people of Argos.
 During his exile, the Furies continue to haunt Orestes, preventing him from re-establishing the patriarchy that his father had in place before his demise.
 The Eumenides brings an end to this period of limbo between matriarchy and patriarchy.

 The absence of any governmental leader left in Orestes’ wake is representative of the old ways of rule, before the new Gods came to be.
 Chaos and primal fear were the chief motivators before the establishment of democratic order, and the main contributors to these emotions were the old Gods.
 The old Gods embody that which both Agamemnon and Clytemnestra represent: fear, blood vendettas, and a lack of remorse.

 The final play of the trilogy, The Eumenides, centers around the trial of Orestes by a divine court.
-The court is judged over by the Goddess Athena, with Apollo defending Orestes from the Furies who condemn him for the murder of Clytemnestra.
+The court is judged over by the Goddess Athena, with Apollo defending Orestes from the Furies, who condemn him for the murder of Clytemnestra.
 In this play, Orestes is forced to face his previous decision to kill his mother, and face judgement at the hands of the Gods.
 It is during this play that the Gods intervene in the shift from matriarchy to patriarchy.
 As Athena judges Orestes, she eventually decides to pardon him of his crimes, deeming his actions to be less severe than those committed by Clytemnestra, namely her killing her own husband.
 In acquitting Orestes, Athena introduces a new patriarchal society that, rather than revolving around primal emotions and blood vendettas, is kept in check by fear of breaking the laws that are put in place to prevent unnecessary violence and bloodshed.
 Rationality and reason are both things that are associated with men in ancient Greece, and are the pinnacle of this new democratic society.